Parametric study on the water impacting of a free-falling symmetric wedge based on the extended von Karman's momentum theory: Introduction

 However, few investigations concern the general phenomenon of force history and related kinematic behaviours induced by the various initial factors during the impact, particularly on the most serious condition where the peak load occurs.
 Several studies have focused on the relationship between the maximum acceleration and initial parameters on free-falling water-entry.
-Among these studies, \cite{gong2009water} simulated a series of cases with various initial entering velocity of the wedge through a Smoothed Particle Hydrodynamics (SPH) model, and relations for the maximum force on the wedge and the corresponding time in terms of the initial entering velocity of the wedge have been directly expressed by fitting formulas for Froude number greater than 2.
+Among these studies, \cite{gong2009water} carried out series of simulations on a wedge with various initial entering velocities by using a Smoothed Particle Hydrodynamics (SPH) model.
+They proposed fitting formulas for the maximum force acting on the wedge and the corresponding time when force reaches its peak with respect to the initial entering velocity.
+Moreover, for all cases with Froude number greater than 2, the maximum drag coefficients of the wedge turned out to be about 0.91.
 In the work of \cite{abraham2014modeling}, the drag-coefficient of a sphere impacting the water surface was found to be independent of some investigated quantities, like the sphere velocity, surface tension, flow regime (laminar or turbulent) and Reynolds number.
 Hence, algebraic expressions of the drag coefficient versus the dimensionless depth have been established by two fitted polynomials.
 Effects of parametric variation, such as impact velocity, radius, and mass of the sphere on the impact force and the acceleration, have also been analyzed by \cite{yu2019parametric}.
-The peak value of the non-dimensional impact force has been found to be independent of the velocity and the radius, whereas it depends on the mass of sphere.
-In parallel, simplified expressions for the maximal force and acceleration have been obtained through fitting the relations between the peak value of the non-dimensional force and the non-dimensional mass.
+The peak value of the non-dimensional impact force has been found to be independent of the velocity and the radius, whereas it depends on the sphere's mass.
+In parallel, simplified expressions for the maximal force and acceleration have been obtained by fitting the relations between the peak value of the non-dimensional force and the non-dimensional mass.
 The relationships derived in \cite{yu2019parametric} have also been mentioned by other researchers’ work \citep{iafrati2019cavitation,iafrati2016experimental,wen2020impact,wang2021cfd,sheng2022acfd}.
-A similar study has been conducted experimentally on the spherical ice ball impacting onto a rigid target, concerning with the peak force and time of occurrence.
-Empirical equations are derived as functions of impact velocity, specimen radius, tensile strength of ice, ice density and elastic wave speed of ice, that can offer a guidance for further studies into the structural responses to ice impact \citep{chen2022experiments}.
+A similar study has been conducted experimentally by \cite{chen2022experiments} on the spherical ice ball impacting onto a rigid target, with the aim to establish expressions for the peak force and time of occurrence.
+Empirical equations are derived as functions of impact velocity, specimen radius, tensile strength of ice, ice density and elastic wave speed of ice by the dimensional analysis based on the Buckingham theorem.
 Recently, the slamming force decomposition concept was numerically studied for 2D wedged shapes by \cite{sun2022slamming}.
-The total slamming force can be expressed by three parts, such as velocity, acceleration and gravity part, represented by the corresponding coefficients.
-The improved force decomposition method predicts the slamming force accurately, although only for a given shape of wedge with the constant velocity.
+The total slamming force can be expressed by three parts, such as speed, acceleration and gravity part, which can be evaluated by the corresponding coefficients depending on the penetration depth only.
+The improved force decomposition method predicts the slamming force accurately for a symmetric wedge (15, 20, 25 and 35$^\circ$ deadrise angle), a ship section and an asymmetric wedge (30$^\circ$ on the left and 20$^\circ$ on the right), but only available for various constant speed/acceleration combinations, not suitable for the free fall water-entry motion.